okz/actions/README.md

 [] define the region we are writing to or use "auto"?

+[] utilize and optimize Splitting manifests, and use manifest rewrites.

+[]
 [] rename the package to 'icestream'
 [] minimal data should include "signal_strength_dbm", "measurement_validity", "wind_" data  "diagnostics_settings_id
 [] Housekeeping:  timestamp naming should follow the most widely used patterns with